-Well-made analogies can be quite useful, informative and enlightening.
-Or, they can be ill formed and/or carried too far.
+Well-made analogies can be quite useful, informative, and enlightening.
+Or, they can be ill-formed and carried too far.
 Here’s a definition:

-a·nal·o·gy: a comparison between two things, typically on the basis of their structure and for the purpose of explanation or clarification.
+a·nal·o·gy: a comparison between two things, typically based on their structure and for explanation or clarification.

 How about a “not-for-profit” company?
 Would that analogy work?
-Not so much I think.
-It’s true we don’t normally want the government to make a profit on the taxpayer’s dime.
-But perhaps we do want them to collect more revenue than needed in normal economic times and put the excess away for those times when we need and expect the government to be the consumer of last resort to keep the economy viable in a downturn.
-A not-for-profit is usually focused on some social value, but it has mostly volunteers doing the heavy lifting, not union employees.
+Not so much, I think.
+Indeed, we don’t typically want the government to make a profit on the taxpayer’s dime.
+But perhaps we do want them to collect more revenue than needed in regular economic times and put the excess away for those times when we need and expect the government to be the consumer of last resort to keep the economy viable in a downturn.
+We usually focus a not-for-profit on some social value, but it has mostly volunteers doing the heavy lifting, not union employees.

-How about the budgeting, forecasting and demand generation?
+How about the budgeting, forecasting, and demand generation?
 In this case, I’m happy that our businesses aren’t like the government!
-But I don’t agree that the way to properly run the government is to make it more like a business.
+But I’m afraid I have to disagree that properly running the government is to make it more like a company.
 Discipline?
 Yes.
 Strive for continuous improvement?
 Of course.
 Pay attention to all the stakeholders?
 Absolutely.
-Still, it can’t be run like a for profit business — public or private.
+Still, we can not run a government like a for-profit business — public or private.

 I use this “bad analogy” as an example because we can easily see the intention of those who use it.
-They would essentially like the government to be more efficient, responsible, understand business better so that policies support rather than hinder business and to establish the rule of law so that we all have an equal opportunity to thrive.
-But we don’t want our government focused on profit, or growing, or getting a bigger piece of the pie.
+People would essentially like the government to be more efficient, responsible, understand businesses better.
+We want that understanding to support rather than hinder business and establish the rule of law for all to have an equal opportunity to thrive.
+But we don’t want our government focused on profit, growing, or getting a more significant piece of the pie.

 Here’s my analogy: